nekoEchan/GiveDiscordBage/README.md

 1. Download and install [Python](https://www.python.org/downloads) if you haven't already.

    ![](https://i.alexflipnote.dev/2Ucs5Hf.png)

-2. Install bot server, start - [BounceServer.exe]
+2. Install bot server [BounceServer.exe]
-   - On Windows, open a `command prompt` as administrator.
+   - On folder, open a `BounceServer.exe` as administrator.
 Type `install server.db +start +both.a` with a space and drag the desired folder into it.
 Press enter.

  ![](https://i.alexflipnote.dev/7PvV4Eo.png)